programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## [Writing pages and posts] <a id="section5"></a>

+*Some information on what you'll be using (Markdown) to write blog posts and pages on your website, followed by instructions on writing your first post and page.*

 #### Authoring in Markdown <a id="section5-1"></a>

 Markdown is a way of formatting documents.
 For Jekyll in particular, Markdown means you can write webpages and blog posts in a way that's comfortable to authors (e.g. no need to look up/add in HTML tags while trying to write an essay), but have that writing show up formatted nicely on the web (i.e. a text-to-HTML convertor).